 Among his unique traits, Captain Caveman had super strength and the sporadic ability to fly (because it constantly fizzled out).
 In addition, his hollow utility club contained something similar to a Swiss Army knife of dinosaurs that popped out of the club’s hinged end in order to carry out a task.
 If all else failed, Cavey could pull an endless variety of useful objects from the depths of his body hair.

-In its first season, Captain Caveman and the Teen Angels was part of the two-hour programming block, Scooby’s All Star Laff-A-Lympics.
+In its first season, Captain Caveman and the Teen Angels was part of the two-hour block show, Scooby’s All Star Laff-A-Lympics.
 Brenda, Dee Dee, Taffy and Captain Caveman simultaneously debuted in Laff-A-Lympics — a separate series that was part of the same programming block.
 There they competed with other Hanna-Barbera cartoon characters in sporting competitions for gold, silver and bronze medals.

 The Kooky Case of the Cryptic Keys